NetworkSurfer/Network-CI-CD/README.md

 # Network-CI-CD
-Will hold Network CI/CD use cases done.
+Will hold Network CI/CD use cases performed in production for network automation.